 The School of Medicine recognizes a major commitment to the continuing education of physicians.
 Activities in support of this goal continue without interruption throughout the physician's professional life and are made available by special arrangements with the departments of the School of Medicine.
-Under the auspices of the Division of Continuing Medical Education, the School of Medicine offers a broad spectrum of courses throughout the year, for periods of varying length, to meet the needs of physicians in practice.
+Under the auspices of the Division of Continuing Medical Education, the School of Medicine offers a broad spectrum of courses throughout the year to meet the needs of physicians in practice.
 Since many courses have limited registration, inquiries should be directed to the Division of Continuing Medical Education.

 Of special interest is the clinical training program, or "mini-residency," whereby physicians return for one or more weeks of clinical education in the patient units of the University Hospital, in conjunction with regular programs of graduate and undergraduate medical education.
-Physicians interested in this type of specialized, intensive experience in a specialty or sub-specialty should direct their inquiries to the director of the Division of Continuing Medical Education.
+Physicians interested in this type of specialized, intensive experience in a specialty or subspecialty should direct their inquiries to the Division of Continuing Medical Education.